 "Stand strong, but if you’re just going to go in there and make it into a laughing stock, then don’t bother because we don’t need that."

 Did you know?
 Rita Marie (Rita Chatterton) is another largely forgotten female referee who broke new ground by becoming a referee for the then-WWF.

-A few weeks after Suzie Tanner debuted in January 1984, so did Rita Marie, who has essentially been erased from WWE history after being fired from the company in 1986 and subsequently in 1992 appearing on the show Now It Can Be Told hosted by Craig and Geraldo Rivera.
+A few weeks after Suzie Tanner debuted in January 1984, so did Rita Marie, who was essentially erased from WWE history after being fired from the company in 1986 and subsequently, in 1992, appearing on the show Now It Can Be Told hosted by Craig and Geraldo Rivera.
 On it, she claimed Vince McMahon physically forced sexual intercourse on her while in a limo.

-A note for Rita: If you would like to speak about the above incident and/or solely about your career, please contact us.
+A note for Rita: If you want to speak about the above incident and/or solely about your career, don’t hesitate to contact us.
 We would love to speak with you.

-Velvet McIntyre would go on and have a very successful career, which included becoming the WWF Women’s Tag Team Champion with Princess Victoria in 1983, along with a short six-day run with the WWF Women’s title in Australia against the Fabulous Moolah disguised as The Spider Lady.
+Velvet McIntyre would have a very successful career, which included becoming the WWF Women’s Tag Team Champion with Princess Victoria in 1983, along with a short six-day run with the WWF Women’s title in Australia against the Fabulous Moolah disguised as The Spider Lady.

-She had to learn everything there was to know about wrestling without her trainer actually explaining what wrestling was all about, at least not until she proved that she had what it took to be in the business.
+She had to learn everything there was to know about wrestling without her trainer explaining it, at least not until she proved that she had what it took to be in the business.